als244/ml_dataflow/README.md

 - **No collective communication required**<sup>*</sup>! (*except for all-reduce before opt step if DP > 1).
 The forms of parallelism employed are PP (intra-replica) and DP (inter-replica)
 - Eases resource allocation.
 A set of GPUs + slices of local host mem can be linked together and maintain high performance => doesn't require high BW GPU-GPU interconnects.
 This makes job scheduler's life easier and can bolster overall cluster utilization.
 #### Opportunity for Concurrent Training and Inference
 - Now that we have shuffled training-related data to host memory, this leaves room in precious device memory for running memory-bound inference workloads alongside the compute-bound training.
+This is particularly relevant for RL training...

 -----